hazemawadalla/rag-ollama/README.md

 ###### Frontend

-Our frontend is built using React and provides an intuitive interface for users to interact with the system.
+The frontend is built using React and provides an intuitive interface for users to interact with the system.

 ###### `App.jsx`
 The main component of the React application.
 It manages the overall state, renders other components like `FileUploader.jsx` and `ChatInterface.jsx`, and handles API interactions with the backend.